eda-ricercatore/gulyas-scripts/notes/skill-set.md

 + "Knowledge of Bayesian Global Optimization tools and technique"
 + Working with Big Data, ML, AI.
 Keras, TensorFlow, Python, Redshift, S3, Spark, Random Forests and Vowpal Wabbit
 + Experience implementing production-ready machine learning solutions is a plus
-+ You’ll lead, analyze, implement, and socialize a robust A/B/multivariate testing program, collaborating closely with product, engineering, marketing, and content.
++ You'll lead, analyze, implement, and socialize a robust A/B/multivariate testing program, collaborating closely with product, engineering, marketing, and content.
-+ You’re familiar with all aspects of SEO: on-page, external, and technical, and you have used tools such as ahrefs, DeepCrawl, Screaming Frog, SEMRush, and Google Search Console to optimize for search.
++ You're familiar with all aspects of SEO: on-page, external, and technical, and you have used tools such as ahrefs, DeepCrawl, Screaming Frog, SEMRush, and Google Search Console to optimize for search.
 + Set of skills:
 	- Experience with modern programming languages (Java, Scala, Go, TypeScript)
 	- Database / Data Storage experience (SQL / MySQL, MongoDB, DynamoDB)
 	- Interest in Infrastructure Tooling (Docker, Nomad, Consul, Vault, Prometheus)
 + RStudio packages: The tidyverse, R Markdown, and Shiny
-+ A sample of the technologies you’ll be exposed to: Python, Javascript/Angular, Impala (Big data data database), AWS, Docker, Kubernetes, Git.
++ A sample of the technologies you'll be exposed to: Python, Javascript/Angular, Impala (Big data data database), AWS, Docker, Kubernetes, Git.
 + Experience with Python ORMs like SQLAlchemy and Python libraries like Pandas, Scikit-Learn, Numpy and Scipy
 + Should have experience in dealing with XML and JSON data formats.
 + Knowledge in Hadoop (HDFS, YARN), its programming models (MapReduce, Spark), and its services such as Hive, HBase etc.